REQUIRES AUTHORITY AND

 And don't forget to take into account your decision-making style based on your personality type.
 You may need to adapt your style to effectively lead a group decision-making process.

 Every decision a manager makes starts not with a particular process but with a manager’s choice to base his or her decisions on ethical principles.
-I would coach you to visit the Josephson Institute of Ethics’ website for a review of the ethics involved in making decisions.(opens new window).

 At the core of ethical decision-making is the acceptance of two principles: